-- 1. develop knowledge of the basic elements of English language: vocabulary, pronunciation and grammar, - 2. develop understanding of oral and written language skills. - 3. be aware of the specific vocabulary and expressions relevant to their study; i.e. poultry, fish breeding, fertilizers, dairy products, marketing, etc, - 4.develop aesthetic and cultural creative sense in order to appreciate English for specific purposes (ESP) topics and literature, - 5.participate in everyday-life communicative dialogues, discussions and interactions, - 6.understand instructions and read manuals, booklets and magazines in the field of agriculture, - 7.develop receptive skills, i.e. listening and reading, by practising certain activities in this respect, - 8.promote productive skills, i.e. speaking and writing, by fulfilling meaningful and authentic activities, - 9. be capable of using specific language in their future career,
+1. develop knowledge of the basic elements of English language: vocabulary, pronunciation and grammar,

+2. develop understanding of oral and written language skills,

+3. be aware of the specific vocabulary and expressions relevant to their study; i.e. poultry, fish breeding, fertilizers, dairy products, marketing, etc,

+4. Develop aesthetic and cultural creative sense in order to appreciate English for specific purposes (ESP) topics and literature,

+5. Participate in everyday-life communicative dialogues, discussions and interactions,

+6. Understand instructions and read manuals, booklets and magazines in the field of agriculture,

+7. Develop receptive skills, i.e. listening and reading, by practicing certain activities in this respect,

+8. Promote productive skills, i.e. speaking and writing, by fulfilling meaningful and authentic activities,

+9. be capable of using specific language in their future career,

-- 10.practise language learning skills such as speed reading skills, i.e. scanning, guessing, etc, - 11. practise language learning autonomy strategies such as note-taking, summarizing, etc, - 12.become active participants and language users, and - 13. be involve in co-operative learning.
+10. practice language learning skills such as speed reading skills, i.e. scanning, guessing, etc,

+11. practice language learning autonomy strategies such as note-taking, summarizing, etc.

+12. become active participants and language users, and

+13. be involve in co-operative learning.